joravkumar/GCTranscriptionConnector-Google/README.md

 The server accepts WebSocket connections from Genesys Cloud (the AudioHook client) and performs the following key operations:

 1. **Connection Establishment & Validation:**
-   The server validates incoming HTTPS upgrade requests against required headers (e.g., API key, organization ID) and negotiates a media format (typically PCMU at 8000 Hz).
+   - Validates incoming HTTPS upgrade requests against required headers (e.g., API key, organization ID).
+   - Negotiates a media format (typically PCMU at 8000 Hz).

 2. **Session Lifecycle Management:**
-   It manages the session lifecycle by handling the "open", "ping", "close", and various other transaction messages.
-A successful open transaction results in an "opened" message being sent back to Genesys Cloud, after which audio frames can be streamed.
+   - Manages the session lifecycle by handling "open", "ping", "close", and other transaction messages.
+   - Sends an "opened" message to Genesys Cloud upon successful open transaction, enabling audio streaming.

 3. **Real-Time Audio Processing:**
-   Incoming audio frames (in PCMU format) are processed in real time.
-Each audio frame is converted from PCMU (u-law) to PCM16, then exported to MP3 using FFmpeg (installed via an Aptfile).
+   - Processes incoming audio frames (in PCMU format) in real time.
+   - Converts audio frames from PCMU (u-law) to PCM16 using the Python `audioop` module.

-4. **Transcription via OpenAI:**
+4. **Transcription via Google Cloud Speech-to-Text:**
-   The MP3 audio chunk is then sent to the OpenAI Translation API (which currently only supports English) to obtain a transcript.
+   - Sends PCM16 audio to the Google Cloud Speech-to-Text API for transcription in the source language.

+5. **Translation via Google Gemini:**
+   - Translates the transcribed text to the destination language using Google Gemini.
+   - Uses structured output to ensure only the translated text is returned.

-5. **Injection Back into Genesys Cloud:**
+6. **Injection Back into Genesys Cloud:**
-   Once a transcript is obtained, the server constructs a transcript event message and sends it over the WebSocket back to Genesys Cloud.
-This event message follows the Genesys protocol, allowing Genesys Cloud to inject the transcript into the ongoing conversation for purposes such as speech analytics, agent assistance, or further processing.
+   - Constructs a transcript event message with the translated text.
+   - Sends the message back to Genesys Cloud via the WebSocket connection for injection into the conversation.

 ---